The traditional performance appraisal attempts to do too much.

 Performance rating and pay decision

 The performance review is not an effective platform for announcing a pay decision.
 Those in HR, particularly in compensation, want us to believe that there is a strong relationship between performance and pay.
 As I have written elsewhere, there isn’t.
-The rating and pay decisions often are based more on the salary pool than performance.
+The rating and pay decisions often are based more on the salary pool and where an individual is in the range than performance.
 That means the pay discussion is both highly impactful – because it’s about money – and largely meaningless in terms of actual take-home pay.
 A half or full percentage point more than the pool might have symbolic significance.
 But symbolism doesn’t pay the bills.

-The fact is, in most companies, you could have this discussion any time.
+The fact is, in most companies and for most jobs, you could have this discussion any time.

 Employee Development and Career